PoojaPrakash27/Ansible-Nginx-Deployment-Project/README.md

 ## Overview

-This project demonstrates the use of Ansible to automate the deployment of Nginx and a static web application across multiple EC2 instances.
+This project demonstrates the use of Ansible to automate the deployment of Nginx and a static web application across multiple EC2 instances each running a different distribution/OS including Ubuntu, Red Hat Enterprise Linux (RHEL), and Amazon Linux 2.
 It showcases best practices in infrastructure as code, configuration management, and automated deployment strategies.

 ## Features

 - Automated Nginx installation on multiple EC2 instances
 - Deployment of a static web application
 - Scalable and reusable Ansible playbooks
-- EC2 instance configuration management

 ## Prerequisites

-- Ansible 2.9 or higher
+- Ansible 2.13 or higher
 - AWS account with EC2 instances
-- Python 3.6 or higher
+- Python 3.8 or higher
-- boto3 library for AWS interaction

 ## Project Structure

 ```
 .
-├── ansible.cfg
-├── inventory
-│   └── hosts
-├── playbooks
-│   ├── main.yml
+├── inventory.ini
-│   ├── nginx_install.yml
+├── setup_nginx.yml
-│   └── webapp_deploy.yml
 ├── roles
 │   ├── nginx
-│   └── webapp
 └── README.md
 ```